-Spellcasters of 10^{th} level or higher can cast spells through them with a successful intelligence check.
-Any 15^{th} level or higher hit dice creature can move through them with a successful intelligence check.
+Spellcasters of 10th level or higher can cast spells through them with a successful intelligence check using their primary spellcasting ability (DC 12).
+Any 15th level or higher hit dice creature can move through them with a successful intelligence check (DC 15).
 Failure means instant death.

 The mirror is magically secured and it is nearly impossible to move.
-A knock spell can cause the magical seal on the mirror to release (CL 12).
+A knock spell can cause the magical seal on the mirror to release (DC 25).
 It weighs 5000 lbs.
 It is worth quite a sum of gold.
 Selling, storing, and using this item (should the characters try to take it) is best left up to the discretion of the Castle Keeper.